-In the main stem of the James River, status of most bioindicators was fair or poor with Margalef species diversity, C primary productivity, and cyanobacteria biomass being poor at all stations.
-However diatom and cryptophyte biomass was good at all stations and diatom biomass was good at most stations.
-At station SBE5 in the Southern Branch of the Elizabeth River, status of most phytoplankton bioindicators was poor or fair (Figure 12).
+In the main stem of the James River, status of most phytoplankton bioindicators was fair or poor with Margalef species diversity, and cyanobacteria biomass being poor at all stations.
+Status of primary productivity was poor at all stations except SBE5 in the Southern Branch of the Elizabeth River.
+Chlorophyte and cryptophyte biomass was good at all stations (Figure 12).
 Most of the long term trends in phytoplankton indicators observed were improving with diatom and chlorophyte biomass improving trends detected at all stations and improving trends in picoplankton biomass being detected at most stations (Figure 12).
-However, degrading trends in Margalef species diversity were detected at stations RET5.2 in the Middle James River (JMSOH) and at station LE5.5 in the James River Mouth (JMSPH) and degrading trends in cyanobacteria biomass and abundance were detected at stations TF5.5 in the Upper James River (JMSTF1) and LE5.5 in the James River Mouth (JMSPH) (Figure 12).
-Degrading trends in Margalef species diversity and cyanobacteria biomass and abundance were observed at station SBE5 in the Southern Branch of the Elizabeth River (Figure 12).
+Degrading trends in Margalef species diversity were detected at stations RET5.2 in the Middle James River (JMSOH) and SBE5 in the Southern Branch (SBEMH) of the Elizabeth River.
+Degrading trends in cyanobacteria abundance and biomass were detected at all stations in the James River except RET5.2 in the Middle James River (JMSOH).
+The increasing cyanobacteria abundance and biomass was associated with a significant Microcystis aeruginosa bloom at the TF5.5 location.
+In addition, degrading trends in primary productivity and dinoflagellate biomass were detected at stations TF5.5 in the Upper James (JMSTF1) and station LE5.5 at the James River Mouth (JMSPH).
+Improving trends were detected in the biomass to abundance ratio, chlorophyte biomass and picoplankton biomass at stations TF5.5 in the Upper James (JMSTF1) and RET5.2 in the Middle James (JMSOH) and in diatom biomass at stations TF5.5 and LE5.5 in the James River Mouth (JMSPH) and in primary productivity at station RET5.2 (Figure 12).
 The more favorable algal composition as a food and oxygen source in this estuary would be the diatoms and chlorophytes.
 However, accompanying these positive components are the increasing presence of the less favorable cyanobacteria and their potential for increased algal bloom production and degrading influence on the water quality.
+In addition, the increasing abundance of dinoflagellates in the lower sub-estuaries of the James has become more prevalent.
+Of these, Cochlodinium polykrikoides has become a consistent summer bloomer in the Elizabeth and Lafayette rivers, with additional high concentrations at other locations along the lower James River.
+In 2007, the expanse of these blooms reached the Virginia Beach oceanfront before their abundance decreased in September.
+The increased presence and areal bloom coverage of these taxa would also contribute to the lower Secchi disc readings occurring in these waters.
+Of additional concern is that both M. aeruginosa and C. polykrikoides are also part of the HAB category of potentially harmful algae.

-The B-IBI met restoration goals at most stations in the main stem of James River except station TF5.5 in the Upper James River (JMSTF1), and station RET5.2 in the Middle James River (JMSOH) where the status was severely degraded and marginal, respectively.
+The B-IBI met restoration goals at only two stations in the main stem of James River: station LE5.1 in the Middle James River (JMSOH) and, station LE5.4 in the Lower James River (JMSMH).
+Status of the B-IBI at all other stations in the James River was either degraded or marginal.
 Status of the B-IBI at both stations in the Elizabeth River was degraded (Figure 13).
-Improving trends in the B-IBI were detected at station RET5.2 in the Middle James River (JMSOH) and at station SBE5 in the Southern Branch (SBEMH) of the Elizabeth River (Figure 13).
-In 2005, results of the probability-based benthic monitoring indicate that 44% of the total area of the James River is degraded (Llanso, 2006).
-Previous studies suggest that anthropogenic contaminant may account for much of the degradation (Dauer et al., 2005a; Llansó et al., 2005).
+Improving trends in the B-IBI were detected at station RET5.2 in the Middle James River (JMSOH) and at both stations SBE5 and SBE2 in the Southern Branch (SBEMH) of the Elizabeth River (Figure 13).
+In 2006, results of the probability-based benthic monitoring indicate that 56% of the total area of the James River is degraded (Llanso et al., 2007).
+Previous studies suggest that anthropogenic contaminant may account for much of the degradation in the James River (Dauer et al., 2005a; Llansó et al., 2005).